francodgstn/quick-price-table/GITHUB_DEPLOYMENT.md

 ## Automatic Deployments

 Every time you push changes to the `main` (or `master`) branch, GitHub Actions will:
-1. Build your app
+1. ✅ Automatically trigger the workflow
+2. ✅ Run `npm ci` to install dependencies
+3. ✅ Run `npm run build` to create production build
+4. ✅ Upload the `build/` folder as an artifact
-2. Deploy to GitHub Pages
+5. ✅ Deploy the artifact to GitHub Pages
-3. Update your live site automatically
+6. ✅ Update your live site automatically (usually 2-3 minutes)

+**This uses the modern GitHub Actions approach** - not the legacy "deploy from branch" method.

 No manual deployment needed! 🎉